kragorg/dng/sessions/2025-04-13 — Dungeons and Gardens.md

 The dwarf lets out a wheezing cough that could be a chuckle.
 “Heh.
 What can I do for ya?”

 “We’re new here,” Elara says, pulling a small, worn leather-bound book from her pack.
 “Hoping you might help us.
 By the way, your cough sounds dreadful.
 I don’t have any herbs, but I find this book helps during… downtime.”
 She offers it to him.
-Kragor recognizes the title immediately: “Tusk Love.”

 The dwarf’s eyes widen slightly as he takes the book with a trembling hand.
 “Tusk Love?
 Gods… have ya read Chapter Three?”